Your Guide for Master's in Communication Graduate Programs for 2023

 - On-campus full-time: Typically taking two years, the traditional study method which is still the preferred way to earn a graduate degree

-- On-campus part-time: Typically, three years but can be spread out up to five years.
+- On-campus part-time: Typically, three years but can be spread out to five years.
 The full-time on-campus study is not suitable, but this type of student prefers a traditional university learning experience

 - Fully online: Typically takes two years, but sometimes shorter and sometimes longer.
 They can be completed in as little as one year on an accelerated program or up to five years.
 Full-time and part-time options are available in line with the on-campus options listed above

-- Hybrid: They take anything between two and five years depending on the preferred pace as you are expected to attend campus for seminars, workshops, and practical skills such as specialist software
+- Hybrid: They take anything between two and five years, depending on the preferred pace as you are expected to attend campus for seminars, workshops, and practical skills such as specialist software

 - Accelerated programs: Take just one year.
 However, if part of a 4+1 program, the student completes the bachelor's degree before heading straight into the master's